-We recommend that you take certain precautions before providing information on the internet.
-You must ensure you provide details safely.
-Check out our advice and make sure you're using iberiaexpress.com without putting your data security at risk.
+We recommend that you take certain precautions before providing information over the internet.
+You must ensure that you provide these details securely.
+Check out our advice and make sure you are using iberiaexpress.com without putting your data security at risk.

 Iberia Express will never request your personal information or log-in details by email.

-"Phishing" is a common type of internet fraud and consists of sending emails that claim to be from major companies such as banks, financial institutions or companies where payments and online purchases are made, etc. These e-mails offer apparent promotions or benefits in the name of the company for the purposes of committing crimes such as identity theft and withdrawal of money, among others.
-They include a link which takes the user to a website, in theory a well-known one, but which is really a false copy of the original.
-The purpose is to obtain confidential information from the user (log-in details, credit card details, etc.), by capturing them to a data base when entered by the user on the false website, for later use on the real website on the part of the attackers.
+"Phishing" is a common type of internet fraud and consists of sending emails that claim to be from major companies such as banks, financial institutions or companies where payments and online purchases are made.
+These e-mails offer apparent promotions or benefits in the name of the company for the purposes of committing crimes such as identity theft and withdrawal of money, among others.
+They include a link which takes the user to a website, in theory a well-known one, but is really a false copy of the original.
+The purpose is to obtain confidential information from the user (log-in details, credit card details, etc.), by transferring them to a data base when entered by the user on the false website, for later use on the real website by the attackers.

 To avoid falling victim to this type of fraud, we recommend:

 - Verifying the source of information.
 Do not automatically respond to any email requesting personal or financial information.

 - Not clicking on any hyperlinks or links included in an email that may conceal the fact that they are directing you to a fraudulent site.
 Type the web address directly into the address bar on your browser or use Bookmarks/Favourites if you want quicker access.

 - Ensuring that the website you've entered is a secure address.
 If it is, it should start with https:// and a small padlock icon should appear in the browser status bar.

 - Bear in mind that competent service providers do not send messages addressed to "Dear customer," with no personalization (they will know who you are).
 Do not be fooled by the fact that the message includes meaningless reference numbers that cannot be verified.

 - Remembering some basic precautions such as hovering the cursor over the links to see the real address.